 Many homes were built using aluminum wiring in the 1970s, and due to implications in numerous house fires, the once common practice is no longer allowed in new installations in most jurisdictions.
 If your house has aluminum wiring – there is no need to tear down the walls in panic.
-Aluminum wiring can be just as safe as copper wire, if it has been installed correctly.
+Aluminum wiring can be just as safe as copper wire if it was been installed correctly.
 The trouble is at the connections.
 The U.S. Consumer Product Safety Commission (CPSC) reports that homes with aluminum wiring are 55 times more likely to have “fire hazard conditions” than homes wired with copper.

 If you are considering purchasing a home with aluminum wiring, or have discovered it already, it would be a wise investment to hire a licensed inspector to check over the entire house’s wiring for any possible problems.